 We announce the programme every two years in open competition.
-The application deadline of this year’s call is September 2, 2020.
-The final grant approval will take place in March 2021.
+We announce the programme every two years in open competition.
+The next application deadline will be in September 2022.
+The final grant approval will take place in March 2023.

 Researchers already established at a Danish research institution can apply for up to DKK 30 million, incl.
 15% for indirect costs.

 VILLUM FONDEN wants to encourage the recruitment of leading international researchers to Denmark.
 If you have been employed outside Denmark for at least four of the last five years at the time of application, you can apply for up to DKK 40 million, incl.
 15% for indirect costs.

 Part of the grant can be used to hire, e.g., a secretary or an assistant who can relieve the researcher of administrative tasks.

 The duration of a grant is six years.
 At the end of a grant period, it is possible to apply again in competition with other applicants.

 It will take approx. seven months from application deadline to grant.